katattakd/KatContainer/README.md

 ### Dependencies
 You will need the following dependencies to use the script.
 - coreutils, bash, sudo (for running the script)
-- curl / apk-tools (for creating containers)
+- curl or apk-tools (for creating containers)
 - runc (for running containers)
 - jq (for creating or editing containers)
-- nano (for editing containers)

 ### Usage
 You can run the script like so: